 First off, the design of the theme is simply superb.
-Elegant and crisp with vivid, vibrant colors all complement each other.
+It’s elegant and crisp with vivid, vibrant colors that all complement each other.
 Four different sliders have been built into the theme, and each of them look fantastic.
 The portfolio of the theme is both expandable and filterable.
-However, when a front end user clicks on a filter, the page has to reload completely.
-I believe that ThemeFuse would make a huge improvement to the theme if they made the portfolio filterable with Ajax.
+The only downside to it is that when a front end user clicks on a portfolio filter, the page has to reload completely.
+I believe that ThemeFuse would make a huge improvement to the theme if they made the portfolio filterable with Ajax effects.

-Metro Vibes also comes with as many page layouts as you could possibly need: about, pricing, home, services, sidebar right, sidebar left, and a few variations.
-At $55, Metro Vibes is priced pretty fairly.
+Metro Vibes also comes with as many page layouts as you could possibly need: about, pricing, home, services, sidebar right, sidebar left, and a few other variations.
+With a $55 price tag, Metro Vibes is fairly priced.

 Metro by MyThemeShop is clean, minimal, and structured.

-A great choice for bloggers and prolific publications (magazines, news websites) alike, Metro comes with several custom widgets that will help decrease your bounce rate and increase your pageviews per visitor, such as latest posts and popular posts lists, with display variations for each.
+A great choice for bloggers and prolific publications (magazines, news websites) alike, Metro comes with several custom widgets that will help decrease your bounce rate and increase your pageviews per visitor: latest posts and popular posts lists, with display variations for each.

-The search engine optimized comes with an easily configured theme options panel with a unique feature that monetizing bloggers will especially like: built-in space for advertisements.
-Lightboxes, multiple shortcodes, and several fonts are also included.
+The search engine optimized theme comes with an easily configured theme options panel with a unique feature that monetizing bloggers will especially like: built-in predefined spaces for advertisements.
+Lightboxes, multiple shortcodes, and a choice of several fonts are also included.

 Second Touch is a beautiful Metro theme with great functionality and an impressive design.